ggielly/rouilleftpd/src/README.md

 ## Features

 - Configuration via `rouilleftpd.conf` file (TOML syntax)
-- Shared memory for inter-process communication (IPC)
+- Shared memory for inter-process communication (IPC) : rouillespy will help you to monitore the users in console.
 - Asynchronous I/O operations using `tokio`
 - Command-line argument handling
 - Chrooted by default
+- site [args] commands for managing the ftpd : site adduser, site deluser, site user...

 ## Requirements